defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 Func supports two data type : string and value.
 All data saved in extension will be converted to the data type you need when retrieving it, and the convert result will be saved. when you retrieve the same type later, ext will not do the convert again.

-Please use the same data type to get avoid of convertion to get better profermance
+Please use the same data type to get avoid of conversion to get better performance

 Note: Func's params and return set by `Set Current Func's All Return` is always string.

+Fusion only maintain one scope list, that is to say, if you jump out an event, this event's scope will be broken.
+So Func works like fastloop, both are scope breaker.

 ## Action